autocore-ai/AutowareAuto/docs/usage/subsystems/record-replay-planner.md

 # Record/Replay a Trajectory in LGSVL

 Autoware.Auto is capable of recording a path of waypoints to disk and then loading and attempting to follow that path.
-This demonstration combines several subsystems including @ref ndt-howto "NDT Localization" and the @ref perception-stack-howto.
+This demonstration combines several subsystems including @ref ndt-initialization "NDT Localization" and the @ref perception-stack-howto.
 To test this functionality, do the following:

 ## Prerequisites